web3bio/ensnode/apps/ensrainbow/README.md

 ## Prerequisites

 - Docker installed on your system
-- Node.js v20 or later (for local development)
+- Node.js v18 or later (for local development) — see monorepo package.json for engines spec

 ## System Requirements